Sally68/Yelp_project/README.md

 Usually people who makes more reviews are considered more reliable.
 So I think of counting the review made only by these active users

 the steps are:
-1 filter the users who are active from the history data 2 join the new business able (speed layer) with the active_user table So I filered the TOP 10 restaurants.
+1)filter the users who are active from the history data
+2) join the new business able (speed layer) with the active_user table So I filered the TOP 10 restaurants.